Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-basic-unlit-structure.md

 }
 ```

-The shader paints the GameObject dark red (RGB value (0.5, 0, 0)).
+The fragment shader colors the GameObject dark red (RGB value (0.5, 0, 0)).

 ![The shader paints the GameObject dark red](Images/shader-examples/unlit-shader-tutorial-basic-hardcoded-color.jpg)

-The following section introduces you to the structure of this basic shader.
+The following section introduces you to the structure of this basic Unity shader.

 <a name="basic-shaderlab-structure"></a>